DataS-DHSC/dhsc_quarto_template/README.md

 ## Updating extensions

-The `quarto update` command can be run to ensure access to the latest extensions related to to the template.
+The `quarto update extension` command can be run to ensure access to the latest extensions related to to the template.

 You can list and update configured extensions for the templates with the following commands:

 `quarto list extensions`
-`quarto update quarto-ext/your extension here`
+`quarto update DataS-DHSC/dhsc_quarto_template/<extension>`

 Further information on managing extensions can be found [here.](https://quarto.org/docs/extensions/managing.html#updating)